Easing the move-in process for those starting from scratch.

 It was intentional that the color palette be comprised of earthy tones.
 The muted green hues are intended to promote feelings of both peace and growth.
 The warmer tones (golden yellow and burnt orange) feel bright and lively, signifying the excitement and optimism that still also come with moving.

-TYPOGRAPHY
+BRANDING: TYPOGRAPHY

 Similar to the thought process behind my color palette choices, I also wanted the typography to feel inviting and friendly.
 I chose Poppins as it feels open and relaxed.
 Averia Serif Libre was chosen as a pairing for the major headers on the homepage.